11/6/2024

 Andrew Anderson

 Hey, thank you.
-Just thinking about higher CATS this year, and then the comment about above average crop profitability.
-If we go back to the beginning of the year, you kind of had some underlying business plan assumptions, including $11 of EPS and a similar combined ratio relative to 90.3 in 2023.
+Just thinking about higher CATs this year and then the comment about above average crop profitability, if we go back to the beginning of the year, you kind of had some underlying business plan assumptions, including $11 of EPS and a similar combined ratio relative to 90.3 in 2023.
 Do you still expect to achieve both of those metrics?

 speaker

-Carl Linder III
+Carl Lindner III

 speaker